-One of the most manipulative empresses in history, who alienated the relationship of her husband, the Emperor Guangzong of Song and her in-laws.
+One of the most manipulative empresses in history, she alienated the relationship between her husband, the Emperor Guangzong of Song, and her in-laws.

 Because of her inappropriate behaviors and strong influences on her husband, powerful officials and grand empress dowager allied together to ask the emperor to abdicate the throne and step back from politics.